cjohansen/dumdom/Readme.md

 If you have ideas for new features, please open an issue to discuss the idea and the API before implementing it to avoid putting lots of work into a pull request that might be rejected.
-I intend to keep **dumdom** a focused package, and don't want it to accrete a too wide/too losely coherent set of features.
+I intend to keep **dumdom** a focused package, and don't want it to accrete a too wide/too loosely coherent set of features.

 ### Running from Emacs